vica781/Weather_Info_CLI/README.md

 ### Existing Features

-All the fueatures would be part of the application design, and some of them already have been mentioned in the previous sections.
+All fueatures would be part of the application design, and some of them already have been mentioned in the previous sections.
 Following is the list of the features that are present in the application with more additional details.

 - Clear screen function.
 It clears the screen after each user input, so that the user can focus on the information displayed on the screen.